cyber-shah/academics-neu/midterm-cyber-shah/README.md

 To further evaluate the performance of the algorithms, I conducted tests using larger values of N. Specifically, I focused on values greater than 90 million.
 The following table presents the execution times for calculating the 90 millionth value using different algorithms in Java and C:

-* **Execution Times**: The table shows time taken by each algorithm to calculate 20 billion and 70 millionth value using iterative algorithm.
+* **Execution Times**: The table shows time taken by each algorithm to calculate nth value.
+Java timed out at 20 billion and 70 millionth value using iterative algorithm.
+Hence the last value represented here is that.

    | Algorithm        | Java      | C         |
    |------------------|-----------|-----------|